Tatsuki Suzuki: Leopard Racing (2022–2023)

-Suzuki stayed in Moto3 for his eighth consecutive year in the class and joined Leopard Racing Team in 2022, partnering 2021 championship runner-up Dennis Foggia.
-After a steady start the Japanese rider went on to score three podiums that season; he finished third in Mugello and in Barcelona and just missed out on a victory in Spielberg finishing second less than a tenth behind his compatriot Ayumu Sasaki.
+Suzuki remained in Moto3 for his eighth consecutive season in the class and joined Leopard Racing in 2022, partnering 2021 championship runner-up Dennis Foggia.
+After a steady start, the Japanese rider scored three podium finishes that season, finishing third at Mugello and Barcelona and narrowly missing victory at Spielberg, where he placed second, less than a tenth of a second behind compatriot Ayumu Sasaki.
 He finished 7th in the championship with 130 points, marking his best season in the Moto3 category.

-In 2023, Suzuki stayed with Leopard Racing Team and partnered with Jaume Masià.
-He started the season with a victory in the second race of the season at the Argentine Republic Grand Prix, dominating in wet conditions, however he failed to replicate any sort of his success further on, scoring five DNFs including missing two rounds after an injury sustained in Mugello.
+In 2023, Suzuki remained with Leopard Racing Team and partnered with Jaume Masià.
+He began the season with a victory in the second race of the season at the Argentine Republic Grand Prix, dominating in wet conditions.
+However, he failed to replicate this success throughout the remainder of the season, recording five retirements and missing two rounds following an injury sustained at Mugello.
 He was replaced by Adrian Fernandez after the Japanese Grand Prix.

 Liqui Moly Husqvarna Intact GP (2024)

 In October 2023, it was announced that Suzuki would stay in Moto3 and join Liqui Moly Husqvarna Intact GP, teaming up with Collin Veijer.
-The team change didn't help the Japanese to get back to form, as he failed to fight for the leading positions and match his teammate's results.
-His best result of the season was the 6th place finish at the Grand Prix of the Americas.
-Tatsuki ended the season in 14th place with 91 points on the board, leaving the Moto3 category by the end of the year.
+The team change did not lead to improved results, as he struggled to compete for leading positions and match his teammate’s performances.
+His best result of the season was a sixth-place finish at the Grand Prix of the Americas.
+Suzuki ended the season in 14th place with 91 points on the board, leaving the Moto3 category by the end of the year.